-Colin Tyler is the Associate Dean (Research) in the Faculty of Business, Law and Politics, having been appointed to a Chair of Social and Political Thought in the School of Politics and International Studies in 2011.
-His research and teaching focuses on British idealism and the New Liberalism, the theory and practice of social justice and common good politics both in historical and contemporary settings.
+Colin Tyler in Professor of Applied Ethics and Political Theory, in the School of Politics and International Studies.
+His research and teaching focuses on the free society, British idealism and the New Liberalism, the theory and practice of social justice and common good politics both in historical and contemporary settings.

-Since being appointed at Hull University in 2000, Colin has published more than sixty books, critical editions, peer-reviewed articles and book chapters, with articles appearing in major international journals including Archiv für Geschichte der Philosophie, British Journal of the History of Philosophy, Contemporary Political Theory, European Journal of Social Theory, History of European Ideas, Journal of Information Ethics, Parliamentary Studies and Political Studies.
+Since being appointed at Hull University in 2000, Colin has published seventy books, critical editions, peer-reviewed articles and book chapters, with articles appearing in major international journals including Archiv für Geschichte der Philosophie, British Journal of the History of Philosophy, Contemporary Political Theory, European Journal of Social Theory, History of European Ideas, Journal of Information Ethics, Parliamentary Studies and Political Studies.
 His books have been published by Palgrave MacMillan, Routledge, Continuum, and others.
 His most recent monograph is Common Good Politics: British idealism and social justice in the contemporary world (Palgrave MacMillan, 2017).

 Colin has supervised many doctoral and MPhil students during his career, all to successful completion.
 Their topics have included British idealist theory and practice, issues relating to social justice including in relation to cultural diversity, contemporary political theory, and applied international relations theory.
 His current full doctoral students are researching topics in Schmittian political theory, civil disobedience, and the politics of the contemporary self.
 In addition, Colin has supervised many international visiting doctoral students, researching the influence of British idealist and New Liberal philosophy and practice in Italy and Spain.